MAY 4th – 10th, 2025

 Play "Business Bingo"

 Get ready to support your favorite local spots in a fun and interactive way.
-Business Bingo is the featured activity for Small Business Awareness Week, and it’s your chance to explore, engage, and win big!
+Business Bingo is the featured activity for Small Business Week, and it’s your chance to explore, engage, and win big!

 Pick up your Bingo card between May 4–10 at any of the following locations (see list below).
 Visit downtown businesses, complete your card, and return it by Monday, May 12 to be entered into our prize drawing.
 Click the link below to preview the bingo card.